-Date of publication: Autumn 2017 Date of refresh: Summer 2018
+Date of publication: Autumn 2017 Date of publication.
+Autum 2017

 What are the Health and Care needs of Wandsworth?

 The Joint Strategic Needs Assessment (JSNA) is a snapshot of the population of the borough and the health and well-being of its people.